Abhishekpathania01/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     GO
     ```

-18. To run the script, select **Execute** from the SSMS toolbar.
+18.To run the script, select **Execute** from the SSMS toolbar.

     ![The Execute button is highlighted in the SSMS toolbar.](media/ssms-execute.png "SSMS Toolbar")

-19. For Mixed Mode Authentication and the new `sa` password to take effect, you must restart the SQL Server (MSSQLSERVER) Service on the SqlServer2008 VM.
+19.For Mixed Mode Authentication and the new `sa` password to take effect, you must restart the SQL Server (MSSQLSERVER) Service on the SqlServer2008 VM.
 To do this, you can use SSMS.
 Right-click the SQLSERVER2008 instance in the SSMS Object Explorer, and then select **Restart** from the context menu.

     ![In the SSMS Object Explorer, the context menu for the SQLSERVER2008 instance is displayed, and Restart is highlighted.](media/ssms-object-explorer-restart-sqlserver2008.png "Object Explorer")

-20. When prompted about restarting the MSSQLSERVER service, select **Yes**.
+20.When prompted about restarting the MSSQLSERVER service, select **Yes**.
 The service will take a few seconds to restart.

     ![The Yes button is highlighted on the dialog asking if you are sure you want to restart the MSSQLSERVER service.](media/ssms-restart-service.png "Restart MSSQLSERVER service")